MarcoGos/davis_vantage/README.md

 ### Interval
 Interval between readouts.
 Every readout takes up about 1-2 seconds for WeatherLink USB and WeatherLink SER and about 5-6 seconds for WeatherLinkIP.

-### Persistent connection
-When getting errors like "Broken pipe", try enabling this setting.
-This keeps the connection to the console or Envoy open between readouts.
-This is a recommended setting when using the WeatherLinkIP.

 ## What to expect?

 The following entities will be created: